Duplicating Objects in 3D

 Duplicate Array

-Click the Duplicate Array button (or press the DG Closedhot keyA keyboard shortcut that allows you to select this ribbon button without using a cursor.
-You activate this shortcut by pressing the ALT key on your keyboard, then pressing the "H" key.
-This will cause a white box to appear next to the button.
-You can then press the key combination that appears next to the button to select it. ) to create a regular 3-dimensional array of duplicates of the selected object(s).
-The Closedcorresponding option dialog will be displayed to set numerical options for the duplication process.
+Click the Duplicate Array button (or press the DG ) to create a regular 3-dimensional array of duplicates of the selected object(s).
+The corresponding option dialog will be displayed to set numerical options for the duplication process.

 Duplicate Radial

-Click the Duplicate Radial button (or press the DO Closedhot keyA keyboard shortcut that allows you to select this ribbon button without using a cursor.
-You activate this shortcut by pressing the ALT key on your keyboard, then pressing the "H" key.
-This will cause a white box to appear next to the button.
-You can then press the key combination that appears next to the button to select it. ) to create a radial array of copy of the selected object(s).
-The Closedcorresponding option dialog will be displayed to set numerical options for the object(s) duplication.
+Click the Duplicate Radial button (or press the DO ) to create a radial array of copy of the selected object(s).
+The corresponding option dialog will be displayed to set numerical options for the object(s) duplication.

 Duplicate with Transform

-Click the Duplicate with Transform button (or press the DA Closedhot keyA keyboard shortcut that allows you to select this ribbon button without using a cursor.
-You activate this shortcut by pressing the ALT key on your keyboard, then pressing the "H" key.
-This will cause a white box to appear next to the button.
-You can then press the key combination that appears next to the button to select it. ) to create a number of copies of the selected object(s) and apply a numerical transformation to each of them.
-The Closedcorresponding option dialog will be displayed to set numerical options for the object(s) duplication.
+Click the Duplicate with Transform button (or press the DA ) to create a number of copies of the selected object(s) and apply a numerical transformation to each of them.
+The corresponding option dialog will be displayed to set numerical options for the object(s) duplication.

 See also: